Crambo: Dumb crambo

 In dumb crambo the guessers, instead of trying to name the rhyme being given them as a clue, express its meaning by acting the word without speaking in the manner of charades.

 Notable players

+Samuel Pepys recorded playing in his diary entry of Saturday 19 May 1660: "From thence to the Hague again playing at crambo in the waggon, Mr. Edward, Mr. Ibbott, W. Howe, Mr. Pinkney, and I."

 One of Crambo's more famous devotees, Robert Burns (1759–1796), wrote: "Amaist as soon as I could spell, / I to the crambo-jingle fell."

 James Boswell (1740–1795) was famous for his skill at the game.
 One crambo poem from Boswell is rhymed around "the Laird of Craigubble", a fellow Crambo player.
 One of the stanzas goes:"To render you bright with choice liquor at night / Take Punch made of rum that is double / And I give you this charge be your Bowl full & large / To content the good Laird of Craigubble."

-Each stanza in the poem rhymes abcb, and every stanza ends with "the Laird of Craigubble."
+Each stanza in the poem has the rhyme scheme ABCB, and every stanza ends with "the Laird of Craigubble".

 Karl Marx (1818–1883) was a frequent dumb crambo player with his wife and daughters in their North London home.